© Becky Stern https://www.flickr.com/photos/bekathwia/

 Label the box that contains extra winter/summer clothes.

-A couple of times during our trip we ended up back home for a week.
-We wished that we had labeled which box contained our extra clothes.
-That would have saved us the effort of opening every box looking for them.
+A couple of times during our trip, we returned home for a week and wished we had labeled the box with our extra clothes.
+It would have saved us the hassle of opening every box to find them.

 Label the box that contains replacement camping and cycling gear.